danielhatton/leastsqtobayes/README.md

 of:

-  - `lorentzian` for the Lorentzian prior proposed by Jeffreys (1961) as a noniformative prior for a location parameter: be aware that, because this gives special status to unity as a parameter value, it can (Jeffreys 1961) be appropriate only if the parameter has quantity dimension 1;
+  - `lorentzian` for the Lorentzian prior proposed by Jeffreys (1961) as a noninformative prior for a location parameter: be aware that, because this gives special status to unity as a parameter value, it can (Jeffreys 1961) be appropriate only if the parameter has quantity dimension 1;